-How to configure the TP-Link 11N wireless router as Access Point?
+How to configure the TP-Link wireless router as Access Point

 This article will guide you to set up your TP-Link 11N wireless router as access point, which could transform your existing wired network to a wireless network.

 First of all, please check whether your TP-Link router has Operation Mode option on the left side menu.
-You may login the web interface of TP-Link wireless router to figure it out by referring to How to log in to the web-based interface of Wi-Fi Routers (new logo)?
+You may login the web interface of TP-Link wireless router to figure it out by referring to How do I log into the web-based Utility (Management Page) of TP-Link wireless router?

 Case 1.
 If there has Operation Mode menu on the web interface of TP-Link router to switch working modes, please follow the instructions below step by step.